kbase/file_cache_server/README.md

 Generic file-caching service for the KBase platform, allowing you to save the results of long-running jobs so you don't have repeat them unnecessarily.

-For example, KBase probably sequences the same E. coli contigs multiple times per day.
-If your app uses this service, then you can save the file ouput of a job given certain parameters so that you don't have to re-run the job.
+For example, you might want to run a preprocessing algorithm on some fasta files to make them searchable.
+You don't want to have to do the same preprocessing on those files over and over again, and instead want to fetch previous results that you've already generated.
+If your app uses this service, then you can save the file ouput of a job given certain parameters and fetch that same output later given the same parameters.

+It's important to note that this is only useful if the time it takes to generate a file is going to be longer than it takes to download the file from this service.

 _Typical workflow:_